vars1ty/Vival/README.md

 ![image](https://user-images.githubusercontent.com/54314240/159103939-5b2a4509-60a6-4d27-ab5f-ae73fbae21a1.png)

-For starting it, add this to your startup hook: `spawnOnce (path-to-vival) & disown`
+For starting it, add this to your startup hook: `spawnOnce "(path-to-vival) & disown"`